Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Limitations and Future Work

 In this study, all the avatars were female in conformance with the trend observed in previous studies~\cite{Lin-etal2023, Patotskaya-etal2023, Zibrek-etal2018}, which typically used avatars of one gender.
 Ideally, avatars of both genders should be included to determine whether the avatar's gender influences memory.
 Although the results of this study are expected to be similar to the case with male avatars, further investigation is required.
+An additional avenue for research is the effect of gender pairing between the participant and the partner avatar.
 Additionally, avatars can vary widely beyond gender, including photorealistic, animal, or robot avatars~\cite{Mizuho-etal2023ahs, Mizuho-etal2024sap, Mizuho-etal2024frontiers}.
 Introducing such diverse avatars will highlight the differences between avatars and potentially lead to a stronger context-dependent effect.
 However, it should be noted that non-human avatars may exhibit lower social presence~\cite{Takenaka-etal2024} and result in less effective learning~\cite{Mizuho-etal2024sap} than human avatars.
+Additionally, similarity in appearance between the self-avatar and the partner avatar has various effects on cognition~\cite{Latoschik-etal2017, Hu-etal2023}, and the combination of self and other avatars may alter the social context and thereby affect memory.
 Besides appearance, the effects of the avatars' movements, voice, and agency are also interesting.
+Among these, the influence of agency (i.e., human-controlled vs. computer-controlled) is a particularly interesting topic, as existing findings on whether it contributes to the social impact of virtual entities are mixed and inconclusive (see the review by Oh et al.~\cite{Oh-etal2018} and Kyrlitsias and Michael-Grigoriou~\cite{Kyrlitsias-MichaelGrigoriou2022}).
+Perceived agency may alter the listener’s social attitude toward the entity and potentially affect memory in different ways.

 It is also crucial to consider the generalizability of memory tasks.
 In this study, the partner avatar spoke Tagalog and Japanese words.
 We may obtain different outcomes if the avatar is not involved in the task, as seen in the study by Kruse et al.~\cite{Kruse-etal2023SUI}.
 The environmental context dependency of memory has primarily been studied in declarative (verbal) memory~\cite{Smith-Vela2001}.
 Therefore, while these findings likely apply to verbal memory, their effectiveness in motor skills learning remains uncertain.
 Additionally, various experimental designs should be considered to ensure generalizability, such as using different interval lengths between repeated learning, varying the time between the learning and final test (e.g., 5 minutes~\cite{Smith-Handy2014} or 1 month), conducting a final test in VR rather than in the real world, or comparing the effectiveness of partner avatars to those of the real human or sound-only conditions~\cite{Rzayev-etal2019, Petersen-etal2021}.